Search open search form

 Next load the environment modules to put the software in your path:

-This examples assumes you have the fasta file in a direcotry in your home directory called fasta_files.
+This examples assumes you have the json file in a direcotry in your home directory called alphafold.
 It also assumes you are writing the output files to the scratch dir.
 You can make the directories like this:

-There is an example fasta file at /central/software/alphafold/examples which can be copied to your fasta_files direcotry:
+There is an example json file at /central/software/alphafold/examples which can be copied to your fasta_files direcotry:

 Next you will want to create a submission script.
-There is an example file available as well which you can copy to your home diretory:
+There is an example file available as well which you can copy to your home directory:

 The Submission Script